 Cost sharing/matching is required for this program.
-Recipient institutions are required to deposit an institutional capital contribution (ICC) that is equal to not less than one-ninth of the FY 2018 FCC.
-See legislative authority: PHSA Secs.
-804 (42 U.S.C.
-296c.) and 846A(b)(2)(B) (42 U.S.C.
-297n-1).
+Recipient institutions are required to deposit an institutional capital contribution (ICC) that is equal to not less than one-ninth of the FY 2019 Federal award amount, hereafter referred to as the Federal Capital Contribution (FCC).
+See legislative authority: 846A(b)(2)(B) (42 U.S.C.
+297n-1(b)(2)(B)).